snehabalaji/Rna_Splicing_Demos/index.md

 ```
 Here, 0.01 is the increase and 0.00 is the decrease in the probability that the site is used as an acceptor.

-## Using a Single Datafile for All Three Technologies

-To summarize,

 ## Glossary
-* Gene Transfer File (GTF):
+* Gene Transfer File (GTF): a type of file formatting that is used for storing information about genetic structure.
-* Neural Networks:
+* Neural Networks: computing algorithms modelled after human neural connections in the brain.
-* Deep Learning:
+* Deep Learning: a field of computing concerned with developing algorithms and programs that learn the way humans do
-* Area Under the Precision Recall Curve (AUPRC):
+* Area Under the Precision Recall Curve (AUPRC): Known as AUPRC is a metric for binary responses used to measure the prediction accuracy of a technology.
 * Cassette Exons: intervening exons that can be excluded or skipped and generate distinct protein results.
 * Pre-mRNA: Precursor messenger RNAs (or Pre-mRNA) communicate information from DNA to protein synthesizing units abou how to build the target protein.
-* Alternative Splicing:
-* Biases: In a deep learning network, biases are
+* Alternative Splicing: different splice sites that allow for a single parent gene to code for many different proteins.
-* Weights: In the context of deep learning weights are
+* Weights: In the context of deep learning weights are numerical values that represent the strength of the connection between two neurons.
-* Nodes:
-* Inclusion/exclusion:
+* Nodes: a computational unit made of an input, transfer connection and output.

 ## References